Soak it All In

 Rules to Follow:

-- Wearing a mask in indoor public spaces including the lobby, dry hall and change rooms is recommended by B.C.’s Public Health Officer.
+- Wearing a mask in indoor public spaces including the lobby, dry hall and change rooms is required by B.C.’s Public Health Officer.
 Masks are not effective when wet and should not be worn in the showers, wet hall or pools.
 When soaking in the pools, masks can be stored in your locker.
 Masks are required for those 9 and up.

 - Be kind and respectful to Parks Canada staff and other visitors.

 - Stay home if you have a runny nose, cough, fever or feel ill.

 - Food and alcohol is not permitted in the building or pools.